 g) that the frequency band 3 400-3 600 MHz is allocated to the radiolocation service on a secondary basis in Region 1;

-h) that the frequency band 3 400-3 600 MHz is allocated to the radiolocation service on a primary basis in Regions 2 and 3 under No. 5.433 of the RR;
+h) that the frequency band 3 400-3 600 MHz is allocated to the radiolocation service on a primary basis in Regions 2 and 3 under No. 5.433 of the RR, however, all administrations operating radiolocation systems in this band are urged to cease operations by 1985.
+Thereafter, administrations shall take all practicable steps to protect the fixed-satellite service and coordination requirements shall not be imposed on the fixed-satellite service;

 i) that the frequency band 3 600-3 700 MHz is allocated to the radiolocation service on a secondary basis in Regions 2 and 3;